rdkcentral/firebolt/apis/pr-feature-media-info/core/Device/index.md

 ### version

-Get the SDK, OS and other version info
+The SDK, OS and other version info

 To get the value of `version` call the method like this: